Dakamaster

 Download the Arduino program following the instruction in Method 1 Step 5, the image will be installed back again.

 Since Realtek’s Amebad Image Tool is designated for Windows Systems.
-For users using other Operating Systems, please refer to
+For users using other Operating Systems, please refer to 's method provided in this link:

 which is a simplified version of Method 2.
 He suggested using the command to execute the erase and upload of an image instead of executing the “amebad_image_tool.exe”.